morpheus1358/morpheus1358/README.md

 - Multi-phase boss AI and attack patterns
 - Telegraph systems and responsive combat design
 - Custom hitbox, iframe and movement logic
-- Pixel-art effects and game feel improvements
+- AI only art effects and game feel improvements
 *The main game code is private due to a planned future Steam release.*
 Boss videos:
 - Ribstribitis → https://youtu.be/zcxbTF4a0Ac